Ferrari of Atlanta to Host Rides to Remember Charity Event Sept. 10

 Annual charity event to raise funds for childhood cancer patients

-Rides to Remember is a fun adventure our families always look forward to because it’s an escape from their daily routines which are filled with doctors’ appointments, tests and treatments.”ATLANTA, GEORGIA, UNITED STATES, September 1, 2022 /EINPresswire.com/ -- Rides to Remember, a charity event that gives pediatric cancer patients the opportunity to ride in exotic cars and forget their troubles for a day, is proud to host the 16th annual event at the Atlanta Motorsports Park in Dawsonville on Saturday, Sept.
+Rides to Remember is such an amazing event because when a child is diagnosed with pediatric cancer, it affects the entire family.”ATLANTA, GEORGIA, UNITED STATES, September 6, 2022 /EINPresswire.com/ -- Rides to Remember, a charity event that gives pediatric cancer patients the opportunity to ride in exotic cars and forget their troubles for a day, is proud to host the 16th annual event at the Atlanta Motorsports Park in Dawsonville on Saturday, Sept.
 10 from 9 a.m.- 2 p.m.
 Established by Ferrari of Atlanta, the fun-filled event helps support CURE Childhood Cancer, Atlanta Ronald McDonald House Charities (Atlanta RMHC) and Camp Sunshine.

 — Atlanta RMHC Senior Director of Special Events Stephanie Block